Farming Innovation: find out about funding

 Funding will be awarded through a range of competitions from 2021 for a number of years.

-This is part of Defra’s Future Farming and Countryside Programme (opens in new window).
+This is part of Defra’s Farming and Countryside Programme (opens in new window).

 All the competitions in the programme have been developed so that insights from science and business can be applied to challenges in agriculture and horticulture.